-Originally written for the ACT Writers Centre, and accessible on their website here.
+Originally written for Capital Letters (ACT Writers Centre), and accessible on their website here.

 The world is full of impenetrable questions.
 Who is responsible for the word ‘flibbertigibbet’?
 Why is one sock always missing?
 And could the Pavlova really be as Australian as Crowded House?

 Yet one issue repeatedly proves itself to be even more complex: that of Australian culture and literary tradition.
 To understand why certain books and stories are considered Australian requires more than merely knowing an author’s place of birth, or even their mother tongue—for Australian writing has been produced by Indigenous Australians and multilingual migrants as well as by those who speak English alone.
 Yet for all the diversity embodied by its authors, Australian writing—or at least, the writing which has come to define our literary canon—arguably revolves around a particular image of the country and its people.

 This image was established by those who first brought traditional forms of Western literature to the Australian continent: British colonists and migrants in the late-18th and 19th century.
 By consequence—and reflecting attitudes which will surprise approximately nobody—the first pieces of Australian writing tended to focus on the wild adventures of daring settlers as they came up against the new frontier of the Australian outback.
 This writing included works ranging from Marcus Clarke’s For the Term of His Natural Life, to Banjo Paterson’s iconic bush poetry.